chef-boneyard/knife-supermarket/README.md

     knife[:supermarket_site] = 'franchise.somecompany.com'

-Now when you run `knife supermarket install mysql` it install the mysql cookbook from `franchise.somecompany.com`.
+Now when you run `knife supermarket install mysql` it will install the mysql cookbook from `franchise.somecompany.com`.

 ## Subcommands